-- In Metal Gear Solid 3, The Sorrow's broken lens and the blood leaking from the eye behind it heavily imply this trope.
+- In Metal Gear Solid 3: Snake Eater, The Sorrow's broken lens and the blood leaking from the eye behind it heavily imply this trope.
 Seeing as his assassin was his lover The Boss, her method of execution was probably meant to be as quick and painless as possible in addition to professional.

-- Well if the bullet HAD penetrated Snake's eyeball then it would have either have gone straight through his brain, or have exited through the side of the eye-socket and have severed the optic nerve on its way out taking a chunk of flesh from the side of Snake's head with it.
-Death would have been almost instant.
-We can infer from this fact alone that the bullet only grazed the skin which is where the blood spray comes from and the actual damage to the eyeball came from the muzzle flash which is very hot (the heat from a muzzle flash is hot enough to severely burn a user's hand and has on occasion outright severed people's fingers off when guns have been mishandled by the shooter) and would justify blindness in Snake's eye.
+- It should be noted that if the bullet had penetrated Snake's eyeball, then it would have either have gone straight through his brain, or have exited through the side of the eye-socket and have severed the optic nerve on its way out taking a chunk of flesh from the side of Snake's head with it.
+Death would have been almost instantaneous.
+We can infer from this fact alone that the bullet only grazed the skin, which is where the blood spray comes from, and the actual damage to the eyeball came from the muzzle flash, which is very hot (the heat from a muzzle flash is hot enough to severely burn a user's hand and has on occasion outright severed people's fingers off when guns have been mishandled by the shooter) and would justify blindness in Snake's eye.